Youth of the Year Judging

-Club membership varies over time and is currently over thirty.
+Club membership varies over time and is currently over twenty.
 Members are proud of their ongoing achievements in supporting the community in a diverse number of ways.
 At the same time there is an extremely high level of club spirit and ability to enjoy ourselves.

 The Gwandalan Lions Club is supported by, and has a high standing among, the Gwandalan, Summerland Point and surrounding communities.

 While Lions membership is primarily about making a difference in our community, it is not all about work.
 Being a Lion means priorities are family first, career second and Lions third.